MythicDrops/MythicDrops/docs/config_yml.md

   ## bonus enchantments with the same enchantment.
 This will lead to
   ## scenarios where you may have low numbers of enchantments on items.
   only-roll-bonus-enchantments-once: false
+  ## Set this to true if you do not want to be able to roll multiple
+  ## bonus attributes with the same attribute.
+This will lead to
+  ## scenarios where you may have low numbers of attributes on items.
+  only-roll-bonus-attributes-once: false
 multiworld:
   ## Include any worlds where you want to have MythicDrops
   ## create drops here.